marktheunissen/meerkat/README.md

 Screenshot
 ----------

 The font is [Inconsolata LGC][1] which includes italics support.
+You can find it in the /fonts directory.

 ![PHP in Meerkat](https://raw.github.com/marktheunissen/meerkat/master/img/php-meerkat.png)

 Installation
 ------------

 For Sublime Text 2 on a Mac, copy into ~/Library/Application Support/Sublime Text 2/Packages/User
 and enable through the preferences.

 TODO